Quasi-Cyclic Stern Proof of Knowledge: Introduction

+Thanks to these new results, the research problem associated to these protocols has shifted from minimizing the signature size to finding the best trade-off between expected performances and signature size.
+Amongst existing constructions, AGS features the smallest expected performance cost while FJR is the best approach to get small signature sizes.
+In this paper, we propose a new PoK that has the same cost as AGS while featuring a signature size that is $20 \%$ smaller.
+As such, our new protocol provides a new interesting trade-off for the design of signatures based on PoK for the $\SD$ problem.

+\textbf{Contributions.} We introduce the Quasi-Cyclic Stern protocol which is a new PoK for SD problem as well as several new optimizations for code-based PoK.
+Our main optimization on the size of the signature can't be applied to $\GSD$ based protocols such as AGS which motivates the design of our new protocol.
+In addition, we also provide a special soundness proof that is compatible with the use of the Fiat-Shamir transform for 5-round protocols which was lacking in the AGS protocol.
+In practice, our new protocol is as fast as AGS while reducing its communication length by $20 \%$ therefore providing an interesting trade-off for the design of a code-based signature relying only on the difficulty of the SD problem.

-\textbf{Paper organization.} We introduce some preliminaries on code-based proofs of knowledge in Section \ref{sec:preliminaries}.
-Then, we describe the Quasi-Cyclic Stern protocol as well as new optimizations for code-based proof of knowledge in Section \ref{sec:protocol}.
+\iflong \textbf{Paper organization.} We introduce some preliminaries on code-based cryptography and PoK in Section \ref{sec:preliminaries}.
+Then, we describe the Quasi-Cyclic Stern protocol as well as new optimizations for code-based PoK in Section \ref{sec:protocol}.
 We give some parameters and depict resulting key sizes and signature sizes in Section \ref{sec:parameters}.
-We explain how to generalize our construction to other metrics in Section \ref{sec:generalization}.
-Finally, some concluding remarks are given in Section \ref{sec:conclusion}.
+We explain how to generalize our construction to other metrics in Section \ref{sec:generalization}. \fi